poladbachs/HFTrader/README.md

 ![alber_gif](https://github.com/user-attachments/assets/b35c447a-7403-4df3-bb00-7ad876348e1c)

-HFT Trader is a high-frequency trading (HFT) system implemented in C++ to analyze and trade on financial market data.
+HFT Trader is a high-frequency trading (HFT) system implemented in C++ to analyze and trade on financial market data, specifically forex EUR/USD.
 The system implements basic strategies, collects market data using the Alpha Vantage API, and executes trades.
 This project aims to simulate a basic automated trading system with performance benchmarking.

 ## Tech Stack